 Hatari, who represented Iceland this year, held a Palestinian flag in front of the cameras.
 They got booed by the people in the arena.

 Surprise, surprise!
-It didn’t stop Israel from creating an amazing show, filled with self-promotion, guest performances and… scandals, of course!
+That didn’t stop Israel from putting on an amazing show filled with self-promotion, entertaining guest performances and… a few scandals, of course!

-This year’s contestants couldn’t get close to last year’s artists in terms of performance and compositions, but the competition was still very interesting and some songs are, without a doubt, worth listening to on streaming platforms.
+This year’s contestants couldn’t get close to last year’s artists in terms of performance, however, the competition was still really enjoyable and some songs are, without a doubt, worth listening to on streaming platforms.

 Young gentleman Mahmood was definitely my favourite performance of the night.
 Introduced by Graham Norton as an internet sensation, with over 83 million views of his video, the young artist didn’t disappoint.
-He delivered a magnetic performance of a great, modern, smartly produced song called “Soldi”.
-He brought sexy back just like Justin Timberlake did in 2006.
-Australian entry sounded like Kate Bush impersonation and looked like college student’s experiments with green screen, but still managed to sound weirdly interesting.
+He delivered a magnetic performance of a great, modern, smartly produced song Soldi.
+He brought sexy back just like Justin Timberlake did in 2006, just with less cringe.
+Australian entry sounded like Kate Bush impersonation and looked like some college student’s experiments with green screen, but still managed to sound weirdly interesting.

-UK’s Michael Rice came last, which is harsh, but I think anyone who wins a singing competition (Rice won a show called All Together Now) and spends the money on opening a waffle and crepe place in their home town deserves the worst in the music industry after that.
+UK’s Michael Rice came last, which is harsh, but I think anyone who wins a singing competition (Rice won a show called All Together Now) to then spend the cash on opening a waffle and crepe restaurant deserves the worst in the music industry.
 And, of course, there is Brexit.

 And of course – there’s Iceland.
-Holding a Palestinian flag wasn’t the only thing they did that caused controversy that night.
-There was also their Rammstein inspired, BDSM performance.
-Thank God no one ended up being penetrated by a dildo.
+Holding the flag of Palestine wasn’t the only thing they did that almost broke Twitter that night.
+Let’s not forget their Rammstein inspired, BDSM flavoured performance.
+Thank God no one ended up being penetrated with a dildo.
 On a serious note, I do think it takes massive balls to do what they did….
-(Palestinian flag in Israel, not the performance).
+(Palestinian flag in Israel, not the performance.)

-Perhaps, we should just stick to Duncan Laurence from the Netherlands who won this year.
+Perhaps, we should just stick to Duncan Laurence from the Netherlands who won this year’s contest.
 I’ve listened to his song at least five times while writing this and I still don’t remember any of it.
 It sounds a bit like Heal by Tom Odell.
+Quite nice.